|

 Mundo Aborigen

-A reconstructed village showing how the original Canarian islanders, the Guanche, would have lived, with figures dotted around to describe scenes of everyday life – some rather gory, including a convict being executed.
-There’s also a small archaeological museum.
+This reconstructed village shows how the original Canarian islanders, the Guanche, would have lived.
+You’ll find figures dotted around to describe scenes of everyday life – some rather gory, including a convict being executed – plus a small archaeological museum.

 On the road to Fataga, Mundo Aborigen also overlooks the Barranco de Fataga gorge if you want ideas of things to see in Gran Canaria as you drive around.